 The heat flux within the crust (the thin top layer) is highly variable due to the existence of large unified fragments of the crust (plates) divided by plate boundaries, the more mobile zones, where plates collide, spread out, or move relative to one another.
 Increased mobility of the plate boundary zones may cause creation of faults of various depth, which favor heat transfer to the surface.
 If you want more background about plate tectonic theory, you will be able to find a lot of resource on the web.
 For example, An Introduction to Plate Tectonics provides a nice and concise illustrated introduction to this whole idea.

-There is a number of technologies that help convert the thermal flux and hydrothermal waters to usable energy.
+There are a number of technologies that help convert the thermal flux and hydrothermal waters to usable energy.
 Next, we will refer to the following reading to learn how these technologies work.